akofficial10/akofficial10/README.md

 ## ✨ About Me

-👨‍💻 I’m **Ayush Kumar**, a passionate **Full Stack Web Developer** focused on building scalable, performant, and user-friendly digital experiences.
+👨‍💻 A passionate **Full Stack Web Developer** focused on building scalable, performant, and user-friendly digital experiences.
 🤝 I’m an active **open-source contributor** and love collaborating with developers worldwide.
 🌟 Having mastered the **MERN stack**, I’m now exploring **Docker**, **CI/CD**, and **Kubernetes** to build high-performance web platforms.